jasontoups-dfinity/react-playground/memory-bank/activeContext.md

 - **2025-05-21**: Implemented browser title management with custom Vite plugin and context-based approach
 - **2025-05-21**: Enhanced documentation with ShadCN UI Vite installation instructions
 - **2025-05-21**: Fixed ShadCN import alias configuration and initialized ShadCN UI with Slate color scheme
+- **2025-05-21**: Added ShadCN UI button component and updated import paths to use the @/ alias

 This active context will be updated regularly as the project evolves.